ellysh/video-game-bots/InGameBots/process-memory-access.md

     struct _NT_TIB *Self;
 } NT_TIB;
 ```
 `Self` field of the `NT_TIB` structure have an offset that equals to "0x18" for x86 architecture according to this definition.
-The field's offset inreases to "0x30" for x64 architecture because pointer size becomes equal to 64 bit versus 32 bit pointer size in case of x86 architecture.
+The field's offset increases to "0x30" for x64 architecture because pointer size becomes equal to 64 bit versus 32 bit pointer size in case of x86 architecture.

 There is a more portable implementation of the `GetTeb` function with explicit usage of the `NT_TIB` structure:
 ```C++